Konyak Naga: Festival

 Aoleang is a festival celebrated in the first week of April (1–6) to welcome the spring and also to invoke the Almighty's (Kahwang) blessing upon the land before seed-sowing, is the biggest festival of the Konyaks.
 Another festival, Lao Ong Mo, is the traditional harvest festival celebrated in the months of August/September.

 Language

 The Konyak language belongs to the Northern Naga sub-branch of the Sal sub-family of Sino-Tibetan.
+Konyak language share similarities with Garo and Bodo languages than it is to other Naga languages.